It was a landing only by courtesy, and also because of Jack who insisted that "any landing you walked away from was a good landing."

 Teal'c found his staff weapon eventually.
 It, like everything else he found in the wreckage, was broken beyond his ability to repair.

 Daniel gritted his teeth, stared up at the ceiling, and wished for Janet and the good drugs.
 Not that wishing had ever solved anything, in his experience, but at least it was a little bit of a distraction, both from the pain and from wondering how long it was going to take the SGC to find them.
-The SGC could find anyone, eventually—they'd found him after he'd descended to a random planet in the middle of nowhere—but that didn't mean they'd find him and Teal'c in a timely manner.
+The SGC could find anyone, eventually, but that didn't mean they'd find him and Teal'c in a timely manner.
 He hoped this Kaditede knew what she was doing when she set the leg; it would really suck to need surgery to re-set it when they got back to Earth.

 He clenched his hands, feeling his fingernails digging in to his palms.
 Unfortunately, it didn't do much to distract him from the throbbing in his leg or the pounding in his head, or any of the other serious injuries he had.
 He never knew whether it was a blessing or a curse that the body didn't remember pain very well; on the one hand, it mean that he could go through life when he wasn't injured without his memories being dominated by the various pain and trauma he'd suffered throughout his time with the Stargate program.
 On the other hand, whenever he was severely injured, it meant that however bad the pain was right then was effectively the worst pain he'd ever felt.